-All three species have an annual life cycle.
 The western bumble bee and yellow-banded bumble bee have three castes in their colonies: a single queen, female workers, and males.
 Young mated queens emerge from overwintering sites in the spring, locate and modify nest sites, and eventually lay eggs to produce a brood of workers.
 Workers then assume responsibility for foraging (pollen and nectar) and care of subsequent broods.
-Males and reproductive females (new queens) are produced in late summer.
+Males and reproductive females (new queens) are produced in fall, likely late July in the NWT.
 At the onset of winter, males, old queens, and workers die.
 The mated new queens hibernate until the following spring.

 Gypsy cuckoo bumble bees are obligate nest parasites of other bumble bees.
 They emerge later in the spring than the other two species.
-Rather than develop nests of their own, females (there are no queen or worker castes) invade established colonies of their hosts (the yellow-banded bumble bee in the NWT, and possibly also the western bumble bee and the cryptic bumble bee, B. cryptarum), and the workers of the host colony care for their young.
+Rather than develop nests of their own, females (there are no queen or worker castes) invade established colonies of their hosts (the yellow-banded bumble bee in the NWT, and likely also the western bumble bee and the cryptic bumble bee, B. cryptarum), and the workers of the host colony care for their young.
 Females and males emerge to mate in late July, and mated females overwinter.
 Males and the original egg-laying female die before the onset of winter.